TheTalkingFist/Skeleton-Book-Game-Programming/content/3 - Control Statements.md

+"Pick up my bag, run to the station.
+Railman says, he got the wrong location."
+<sup>The Beatles - One After 909</sup>

 Control Statements are the ifs and the whens and the hows and the whys.
 Actually, it's only just the ifs.